Sacramento Gold Miners: 1993 season

 It is sometimes stated that the Gold Miners were the first American team to play against a Canadian team and to play on Canadian soil when they were the guests of the Ottawa Rough Riders (losing 32–23) on July 7.
 However, in the 1950s and 1960s, the National Football League and the CFL (and the Interprovincial Rugby Football Union, forerunner of the CFL's East Division) played a series of exhibition games, all in Canada, with the NFL team winning all of those matches.
 The American Football League also played one game in Canada against a CFL team in 1961, with CFL's Hamilton defeating AFL's Buffalo, 38–21.
 Prior to that, the Columbus Bullies of the American Football League (1940) played the Winnipeg Blue Bombers in 1941 in a three-game series, which Columbus won, 2 games to 1.

 The Gold Miners also entered the CFL record books by recording the most wins by an expansion team with 6 wins (the record was broken the following year by the Baltimore Stallions).
-The Gold Miners finished the season with a 6–12 record, last place of the West Division.
+The Gold Miners finished the season with a 6–12 record, last place in the West Division.
 The positives for the franchise were that they had a 5–4 home record and were ranked fifth in team defense.
 Harris was also selected to the 1993 CFL All-Star Team, which indicated a good mix of players and staff to improve on for the following season.